nathanielrb/elastic-prototype/README.md

 # mu-elastic-search-prototype

-This is a first attempt at writing an Elasticsearch component for mu.semte.ch.
+This is a sandbox for testing [https://github.com/nathanielrb/mu-elastic-search](mu-elastic-search), the Elasticsearch component for mu.semte.ch.

-Currently there is no configuration, and many things are hard-coded.

 ## How to